 Pipeline Controller Salary

-A Pipeline Controller earns an average wage of $32.67 per hour.
+A Pipeline Controller earns an average wage of $32.78 per hour.
+For the first five to ten years in this position, wages increase sharply, but any additional experience does not have a big effect on pay.
 A skill in SCADA is associated with high pay for this job.
+People in this job generally don't have more than 20 years' experience.

 Job Description for Pipeline Controller